D. J. Augustin: Charlotte Bobcats (2008–2012)

 Augustin was selected with the ninth overall pick in the 2008 NBA draft by the Charlotte Bobcats.
 On July 8, 2008, he was signed to the rookie scale contract.
-Under the league's rookie scale, the deal will pay him $1.8 million in the upcoming season and nearly $2 million the next.
+Under the league's rookie scale, the deal would pay him $1.8 million in the upcoming season and nearly $2 million the next.
 On October 30, he made his professional debut in a 96–79 loss to the Cleveland Cavaliers, recording 12 points and two assists in 25 minutes.

-On October 6, 2009, the Bobcats picked up third-year option on Augustin's contract.
+On October 6, 2009, the Bobcats picked up the third-year option on Augustin's contract.
 On October 29, 2010, the Bobcats picked up the fourth-year option on Augustin's contract.

 On January 20, 2011, Augustin led all scorers with 32 points and added 8 assists in a 100–97 victory over the Philadelphia 76ers.
-The 2010–11 season would arguably be the most productive of Augustin’s career, as Augustin started all 82 games while averaging 33.6 minutes, while scoring 14.4 points and recording 6.1 assists per contest.
+The 2010–11 season would be arguably the most productive of Augustin's career, as he started all 82 games while averaging 33.6 minutes, scoring 14.4 points and recording 6.1 assists per contest.

-On June 29, 2012, the Bobcats extended a qualifying to Augustin, making him a restricted free agent.
+On June 29, 2012, the Bobcats extended a qualifying offer to Augustin, making him a restricted free agent.
 However, on July 12, they withdrew the offer, making him an unrestricted free agent.